rl-institut/SimBA/docs/source/modes.rst

    * - min_soc
      - 0
      - 0 to 1
-     - Optimizer uses this value as lower SOC threshold, meaning vehicles with socs below this value need further electrification
+     - Optimizer uses this value as lower SoC threshold, meaning vehicles with SoCs below this value need further electrification
    * - solver
      - spiceev
      - [quick, spiceev]